 At the core it's an attempt to keep religious beliefs within our chain of existence.
-Darwin offered an argument, supported by science, that no external intelligence was necessary to explain evolution.
-Creationists first attempted to put down the whole idea of evolution.
+Darwin offered an argument supported by science that no external intelligence was necessary to explain evolution.
+Your grandfather's creationist first attempted to put down the whole idea of evolution.
 Intelligent Design is a retrenchment of the defense against a godless science.
 It asserts that, granting evolution, purely natural causes do not suffice.
-Here is the argument in brief:
+Here is the argument in brief.

 Science asserts that evolution happened through natural processes only.
 No laws of nature are violated.
 When an organism produces an offspring, that child can possibly possess a novel feature that will persist in subsequent populations.
-No
+No physical laws are broken.